-With the recent passing of the 2018 Farm Bill, which effectively legalized industrial hemp and CBD nationwide, we thought it was appropriate to talk about a question we get pretty often: What’s the big deal about CBD oil?
+With the recent passing of the 2018 Farm Bill, which effectively legalized industrial hemp and CBD nationwide with certain restrictions, we thought it was appropriate to talk about a question we get pretty often: what’s the big deal about CBD oil?

 It’s kind of crazy to think just how far the world of cannabis has come in just the last couple decades.
 A tiny plant that, even 10 years ago, was still considered a gateway drug to substances like heroin and methamphetamines, is now on the brink of legalization across the U.S.